Omojolailerioluwa/alx-system_engineering-devops/0x03-shell_variable_expansions/README.md

- a script that prints hello users where user is the current linux user
+a script that prints the result of the addition of 128 with the value stored in the enviroment variable Trueknowledge followed by a new line